opensumi/docs/docs/develop/module-apis/layout.en.md

   className?: string;
   direction?: Layout.direction;
   id: string;
-  // setAbsoluteSize 时保证相邻节点总宽度不变
-  resizeKeep?: boolean;
+  // setAbsoluteSize ensures that the total width of adjacent nodes remains unchanged resizeKeep?: boolean;
   dynamicTarget?: boolean;
-  // 控制使用传入尺寸之和作为总尺寸或使用dom尺寸
-  useDomSize?: boolean;
+  // Control the use of sum of incoming dimensions as total dimensions or use dom dimensions useDomSize?: boolean;
 }